I'm going to install :

 From the FreeBSD site:

 Portsnap is a system for securely distributing the FreeBSD ports tree.
 Approximately once an hour, a “snapshot” of the ports tree is generated, repackaged, and cryptographically signed.
-The resulting files are then distributed via HTTP.
+The resulting files are then distributed via HTTP.With these two commands we download and extract the compressed snapshot of the ports tree.

 Like CVSup, Portsnap uses a pull model of updating: The packaged and signed ports trees are placed on a web server which waits passively for clients to request files.
 Users must either run portsnap(8) manually to download updates or set up a cron(8) job to download updates automatically on a regular basis.